lucas-santoni/blog.geographer.fr/content/prisma-graphql-api.md

 I thought it could be interesting to share my experience.

 In this article, I will show you how and why you should build your next GraphQL API with Prisma.
-For demonstration propose we will build a simple API that could be used for a basic blog application.
+For demonstration purpose we will build a simple API that could be used for a basic blog application.
 The complete code can be found in [this GitHub repository](https://github.com/gabrielcolson/blog-prisma-graphql).